MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 ### Step 1: Downloading Sentinel-2 Tiles

-Ensure you meet the following requirements:
+The following requirements must be met:

-1. **Create a Sentinel-2 API Account:** If you do not have an account, visit the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) to create one.
+1. **Create a Sentinel-2 API Account:** If an account is not already available, create one by visiting the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).

-2. **Set Environment Variables:** After registration, configure the following environment variables with your Sentinel-2 API credentials:
+2. **Set Environment Variables:** Upon registration, configure the following environment variables with the Sentinel-2 API credentials:

    - `SENTINELSAT_USERNAME`
    - `SENTINELSAT_PASSWORD`

-3. **Download Required Data:** Obtain the conservation units and yearly deforestation files from the [TerraBrasilis website](http://terrabrasilis.dpi.inpe.br/en/download-2/).
+3. **Download Required Data:** Acquire the conservation units and yearly deforestation files from the [TerraBrasilis website](http://terrabrasilis.dpi.inpe.br/en/download-2/).

-With the prerequisites in place, execute the `step1_download.py` script as follows:
+Once the prerequisites are in place, execute the `step1_download.py` script as follows:

 ```
 python step1_download.py yearly_deforestation.shp conservation_units_amazon_biome.shp <sentinel_output_dataset_path>